-CDC panel recommends Pfizer COVID-19 vaccine for children ages 5 to 11
+CDC signs off on COVID-19 vaccine for ages 5 to 11

-Advisers to the Centers for Disease Control and Prevention on Tuesday unanimously recommended a COVID-19 vaccine for children ages 5 to 11, effectively clearing the way for a pediatric vaccination drive that will kick off within days.
+The Centers for Disease Control and Prevention signed off Tuesday on giving a COVID-19 vaccine to kids ages 5 to 11, clearing the way for the pediatric vaccination drive to kick off within days.

-The Advisory Committee on Immunization Practices voted 14-0 in favor of giving the Pfizer-BioNTech shots to the 28 million kids after presenters said the benefits of vaccination outweighed any risks to the age group, even if it accounts for only 0.01% of pandemic deaths in the U.S.
+CDC Director Rochelle Walensky gave the go-ahead hours after her agency’s Advisory Committee on Immunization Practices voted 14-0 in favor of giving the Pfizer-BioNTech shots to school-aged kids.

+Presenters told advisers that the benefits of vaccination outweighed any risks to the age group, even if it accounts for only 0.01% of pandemic deaths in the U.S.

+“Today, we have reached a turning point in our battle against COVID-19: authorization of a safe, effective vaccine for children age 5 to 11,” President Biden said late Tuesday.
+“It will allow parents to end months of anxious worrying about their kids, and reduce the extent to which children spread the virus to others.
+It is a major step forward for our nation in our fight to defeat the virus.”

-Committee members said they wanted to extend the vaccine campaign to youths to prevent as many infections, hospitalizations and deaths as they can, thwart persistent symptoms known as “long COVID,” and keep children in school.
-They also spoke in personal terms about wanting to protect their own children and grandchildren.
+ACIP members said they wanted to extend the vaccine campaign to younger persons to prevent as many infections and hospitalizations as they can, thwart persistent symptoms known as “long COVID” and keep children in school.
+They also spoke in personal terms about wanting to protect their children and grandchildren.

-“We have seen the devastation of this disease and the disruption in our kids’ lives,” said Dr. Helen Keipp Talbot, an associate professor of medicine at Vanderbilt University.
+“We have seen the devastation of this disease and the disruption in our kids’ lives,” Dr. Helen Keipp Talbot, an associated professor of medicine at Vanderbilt University, said.

-CDC Director Rochelle Walensky must decide whether to accept or reject the recommendation in guidance to states that will kick off the vaccine push.

-She is widely expected to green-light the pediatric vaccines after telling ACIP members that Tuesday’s milestone was “one that many of us have been very eager to see.”
+Dr. Walensky agreed with the panel.
+The outcome wasn’t really in doubt since the director earlier Tuesday said the ACIP meeting was a milestone “that many of us have been very eager to see.”

-She said the approval is one part of a broader effort to push the virus into the background of society.
+She cautioned, however, it is part of a broader effort to push the virus into the background of society.

 “It is important that we also continue to vaccinate as many adults as possible to provide protection to children in the community,” she said.

 White House officials said the first shipment of 15 million Pfizer vaccines for children, which use a smaller dose, are being pulled from freezers and packed in dry ice.
-The vaccine, which is given in two doses three weeks apart, will have an orange label to separate it from the shots for adults.
+The vaccine, which is given in two doses a few weeks apart, will have an orange label to separate it from the shots for adults.

-“While vaccinations may start later this week, the program will still be ramping up to its full strength, with millions more doses packed, shipped, and delivered, and thousands of additional sites coming online each day,” White House COVID-19 Coordinator Jeff Zients said Monday.
-“Starting the week of November 8th, the kids’ vaccination program will be fully up and running.”

-He said the U.S. has secured enough doses for all 28 million children in the newly eligible age group.
+Officials said there will be enough supply for all 28 million children in the newly eligible group.

+“We have already secured enough vaccine supply for every child in America, and over the past weekend, we began the process of packing and shipping out millions of pediatric vaccine doses.
+These doses — specially designed for these younger children — have started to arrive at thousands of locations across the country,” Mr. Biden said.

 The operation will focus on pediatric offices and pharmacies instead of the mass-vaccination sites that were common during the rollout for adults.